HGuevaraCF/README_generator/README.md

 For further questions, you can find me at:
-- github account: a.
+- github account: user github account.
-- email: a.
+- email: user@mail.com.